 - primary pulmonary tuberculosis

-In addition to infection, pneumatococele are also seen in a number of other settings including:
+In addition to infection, pneumatococoeles are also seen in a number of other settings, including:

 - positive pressure ventilation, especially in preterm neonates 4

 Three main theories have been put forward to explain the formation of pneumatocoeles 1:

 - pulmonary overinflation caused by transient bronchial/bronchiolar obstruction and a ball-valve effect.

 - drainage of necrotic lung parenchyma with subsequent enlargement secondary to a ball-valve effect.

 - focal collections of air within the pulmonary interstitium following inflammation and necrosis of the airway wall and fistula formation with the pleura.

 Pneumatocoeles are typically asymptomatic and, if secondary to pneumonia, remain visible after septic symptoms have resolved 1.
 Occasionally pneumatoceles become large enough to compress adjacent lung and the mediastinum enough to cause respiratory or cardiovascular symptoms.

 Secondary infection may occur resulting in features of chest sepsis.